pagopa/io-app/README.md

 # Install yarn and rehash to install shims
 $ npm install -g yarn && nodenv rehash

-# Install all of the required gems from the Gemfile
+# Install the required Gems from the Gemfile
-# Run this only while setting up and when gems dependencies change
+# Run this only during the first setup and when Gems dependencies change
 $ bundle install

 # Install dependencies
-# Run this only while setting up and when js dependencies change
+# Run this only during the first setup and when JS dependencies change
 $ yarn install

 # Install podfiles when targeting iOS (ignore this step for Android)
-# Run this only while setting up and when pods dependencies change
+# Run this only during the first setup and when Pods dependencies change
 $ cd iOS && bundle exec pod install && cd ..

 # Generate the definitions from the OpenAPI specs and from the YAML translations
-# Run this only while setting up and when specs/translations change
+# Run this only during the first setup and when specs/translations change
 $ yarn generate
 ```